 The thing about using Google Chrome is, your gateway to the internet also is Google’s gateway to your private data.
 The pages that you visit, your searches, the time you spend on particular sites, everything is sent to Google.
 Even when Google is doing everything to keep your info safe, it still, does put you in a very vulnerable position.

 Note: As I mentioned already, choosing a browser is your personal choice.
 So, this article is completely based on my opinion alone.

 The very first step would be to switch to Firefox.
 The thing about Firefox is, it comes from Mozilla, which is a non-profit organization.
 Mozilla does not seek to make huge profits from collecting user info and selling it or using it to serve ads.

 Mozilla Firefox is an open-source project.
 Which means anybody can have a look at the code and see how it works and what exactly it does.

-Mozilla Firefox does not send your private info to its servers or any third party partners.
-It sends some statistical data which is non-intrusive, anonymous and is used only to improve Firefox.
+Mozilla Firefox does not send your private info to its servers or any third-party partners.
+It sends some statistical data that is non-intrusive, anonymous and is used only to improve Firefox.

 Firefox browser has features such as Tracking protection to make sure that websites do not track your online activities across multiple sites, something that Facebook does very intrusively.